 Presenter Agreement Form

 All presenters must submit a Presenter Agreement Form to affirm their commitment to attending the conference, presenting their session(s), registering for the conference, and paying for registration.
-In order for a session to appear in the conference program, a Presenter Agreement Form must be submitted by the deadline; failure to meet this deadline will result in session(s) being removed from the program.
+In order for a session to appear in the conference app and schedule, a Presenter Agreement Form must be submitted by the deadline; failure to meet this deadline will result in session(s) being removed from the program.

 All presenters are required to register for the conference and pay the registration fee.
 Those from League Board and Alliance institutions receive a registration discount.
 If you have registration questions, please contact Judy Greenfield at 480.705.8200, x200.

 When you register and pay by credit card, you will receive an email invoice that serves as your receipt.
 If you select the “Pay by Check” option, the email invoice can be forwarded to your college’s business office for payment.
 You may also log onto our website with your username and password to access and/or pay open invoices in the My Account dropdown menu.

 Neither honoraria nor expenses are provided to presenters.

 Registration Payment, Refund, and Cancellation Policy

 - Registration is not complete until full payment is received.

 - Registration fees must be paid in full and received in the League office according to the following schedule:

 - If you register by December 1, 2018, the full early registration fee must be received in the League office or postmarked by December 1.
 If payment is not received or postmarked by December 1, the fee will automatically be adjusted to the regular registration rate.